Axway/streams-open-docs/content/en/docs/subscribers/subscriber-webhook.md

 `POST /subscribers/webhook/subscriptions/{subscriptionId}/test`

-The body could contain any JSON object and will be sent as is to the subscription identified.
+The request body can contain any JSON object and will be sent as is to the identified subscription.

 ### Test status codes

-Below the list of HTTP status codes that can be returned when trying to test a webhook subscription:
+Below the list of HTTP status codes that can be returned while testing a webhook subscription:

 | Code | Comment |
 |------|---------|